On the spatio-temporal increments of nonlinear parabolic SPDEs and the open KPZ equation

-The SLND property, matching variance bounds, and a series representation of the solution then allow applications of the results in \cite{LX23} to obtain our main results in the Gaussian case.
+All of these matching bounds are valid up to $t=0$ and up to the boundaries of the interval.

+The SLND property allows us to apply the framework in \cite{LX23} to the case of additive noise.
+In particular, \cite{LX23} establishes exact uniform and local moduli of continuity, sharp small-ball probability bounds, and Chung's law of the iterated logarithm for a large class of anisotropic Gaussian random fields under the SLND property together with a few other assumptions.
+We verify those assumptions and apply the results of \cite{LX23} to obtain our main results in the Gaussian case.
+But for spatio-temporal increments at $t=0$ or at the boundaries under Dirichlet condition, due to the boundary effects, the variance bounds have a different form than in the framework of \cite{LX23}, so the results of \cite{LX23} cannot be directly applied and these cases need to be treated separately.
 Since spatio-temporal SLND implies spatial SLND and temporal SLND, our method also yields spatial results and temporal results.